 My name is Meg.
-I am a pastor’s wife and momma of six miracle children.
-I adore spending my days with my family.
-I will never cease to be in awe of the ocean, love all things pretty, cannot get enough of lifting heavy weights….and, ironically, am a sucker for anything sweet.
+I am a pastor’s wife of over 18 years and momma of seven miracle children.
+I adore my family, will never cease to be in awe of the ocean and am a sucker for just about anything sweet.

 As a daughter of a former Marine turned FBI agent we moved around a number of times in my early childhood.
 High school was the first school I didn’t transfer out of and I am forever grateful for my parents turning down relocation orders so that I could stay put during those four years.

 I graduated in 1997 from La Cueva High School in Albuquerque, NM.
 I then went to college in Norman, Oklahoma, and graduated from the University of Oklahoma in 2001 with a Bachelors’s degree in Communication.

 My junior year of college, after a very unexpected breakup from a past boyfriend, I impulsively, meaning within two days, left Oklahoma, my job, my classes, my sorority, and my friends to move back home with my family…smack dab in the middle of the semester, forfeiting all of my class credit hours.

 Months later, still devastated and heartbroken, and likely somewhat depressed, I begrudgingly accepted an invitation from my younger brother to be a leader at a church camp for a group of middle school kids at Ft.
 Lewis College in Durango, CO.

 Little did I know that camp would completely alter the course of my entire life…

 Sick, alone, tired, angry, and frustrated I walked away from my group of sixth-graders to the side of the mountain that overlooked the town below.

 As I read my Bible and hastily and angrily wrote in my journal about my horrible, messed up life, it was as if a train hit me going a hundred miles an hour.